Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/06_Slurm.md

 allocation but need to tell `srun` to use an existing allocation.
 As there is already an allocation, `srun` does not need your project account in this case.
 Second, usually the job will be using all its resources so there is no room in the allocation to create another job step with the interactive shell.
-This is solved by teslling `srun` that the resources should overlap with those already in use.
+This is solved by telling `srun` that the resources should overlap with those already in use.

 To start an interactive shell on the first allocated node of a specific job/allocation, use